Latest updates

 Scheme water supply

-Prior to this, residents can contact the RAAF Base Pearce Management and Remediation Team on 1800 987 614 or bullsbrook.defence@ghd.com for more information.
+Residents can contact the RAAF Base Pearce Management and Remediation Team on 1800 987 614 or via email at bullsbrook.defence@ghd.com for more information.

 Bottled water supply

-Residents who would like to register for bottled water, can complete the Requests for Bottle Water: Bullsbrook form, or contact the RAAF Base Pearce Investigation and Management Team on 1800 987 614, or bullsbrook.defence@ghd.com.
+To register for bottled water, residents within the RAAF Base Pearce management area can complete the online Requests for Bottle Water: Bullsbrook form, or contact the RAAF Base Pearce Investigation and Management Team on 1800 987 614, or via email at bullsbrook.defence@ghd.com.
+Applications are assessed on a case by case basis.

 Ongoing monitoring

-Monitoring of PFAS continues through sampling of surface water, sediment and groundwater.
+Monitoring of PFAS continues on and around RAAF Base Pearce through sampling of groundwater, surface water, and sediment.
 Monitoring helps Defence understand if PFAS contamination is changing over time.

 Recent reports and factsheets